 Inquiring Into the Essence of Technology

-This writing’s objective is to investigate how technology can be said to be a “way of knowing” and as a way of knowing how it determine our “cognition”, our “mindset” and thus how we define ourselves as human beings and what we think “knowledge” to be.
+This writing’s objective is to investigate how technology can be said to be a “way of knowing” and as a way of knowing how it determines our “cognition”, our “mindset” and thus how we define ourselves as human beings and what we think “knowledge” to be.
+In the quest that we take to understand what knowledge, we need to first question what is given to us as the map to guide us in that search for knowledge.
+How do the constituents and contents of the map become determined?
+Who provided us with the map and from where does the compass originate?
 What does “freedom” mean in relation to “technology” and why and how do we need to reflect on technology in order to prepare for a “free relationship” to that technology itself?
+The more one reflects on and thinks about what technology is, its great mystery looms before one.
+For most, there is no mystery to understanding technology: it is the instruments and tools that we have ready-to-hand about us in our everyday lives i.e. our computers, our hand phones, our media.

 How do we relate to technology?
 How do we think about it?
 What do we imagine it to be?
-How is technology a “way of knowing” the world?
+How is technology a “way of knowing” the world rather than merely the “products” that have come to be through technology?
 What is technology’s relationship to reason and to the principle of reason that determines and drives it?
 How does technology determine our cognition and thus our understanding of what we think human beings are and what the things about us are i.e. how does technology determine our current “mindset”, our current “hard wiring”?

 How do we stand, or what is our under-standing, with regard to technology?
-The problems that have arisen and are posed by technology cannot be answered simply by making technology better and we cannot ignore these difficulties simply “by opting” out of technology.
+The problems that have arisen and are posed by technology cannot be answered simply by making technology better and we cannot ignore these difficulties simply “by opting” out of technology, if that were indeed possible.
 What does it mean to say that “technology is our fate”?

 We cannot experience the essence of what technology is so long as we are merely conceiving and pushing forward the technological, putting up with it, or evading it.
 Everywhere we remain unfree and chained to technology whether we passionately affirm or deny it.
 Technology is our fate as human beings.
 Why and how has this become the case?